Healthy Pregnancy: Your Third Trimester Guide

 Key developments: There’s not much room left in the womb, though that won’t prevent a fair bit of wiggling and kicking.
 The skin is smoothing out and taking on a chubby appearance.

 What you need to know: From this point on, you’ll want to visit your HCP every week.
-Expect to take lots of bathroom breaks during these final weeks of pregnancy, as the fetus gets bigger and puts pressure on your bladder, says Luck.
+Expect to urinate frequently during these final weeks of pregnancy, as the fetus gets bigger and puts pressure on your bladder, says Luck.

 Size at 36 Weeks: Romaine lettuce